 In 2019, we undertook the challenge to certify a much bigger building: our logistics centre in Taiping.
-The total footprint is around 17,600 m2, comprising two warehouses, two cold-rooms, two office and one laboratory.
+The total footprint is around 17,600 m2, comprising 2 warehouses, 2 cold-rooms, 2 offices and 1 laboratory.

 It was a difficult project due to certification being a new concept in Malaysia.
 The local frame of reference to certify industrial buildings was only released in 2018.
-One year after its publication, we are proud to say that our two buildings have attained Silver GreenRE certification
+One year after its publication, we are proud to say that our 2 buildings have attained Silver GreenRE certification.

-Our two buildings are the first in Malaysia to be certified under the Existing Industrial Facilities (EIND v1.0) referential.
+Our two buildings are the first in Malaysia to be certified under the Industrial frame of reference.